cookaa/cs100-F2018-inclass-starter/README.md

 ## Introduction

 Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter for the in-class programming that you will do in Computer Science 100.
-Since the Travis builds for this repository will initially fail (as evidenced by a red &#x2717; appearing in the commit logs instead of a green &#x2714;), the programmer is responsible for completing all of the steps needed to satisfy the requirements for the assignment, thus causing a &#x2714;
-to instead appear in the commit logs.
+Since the Travis builds for this repository will initially fail (as evidenced by a red &#x2717; appearing in the commit logs instead of a green &#x2714;), the programmer is responsible for completing all of the steps needed to satisfy the requirements for the in-class programming project, thus causing a &#x2714; to instead appear in the commit logs.
 All of the work that you do for your in-class assignments will count towards your class participation grade.
-You must complete each of these assignments no later than 9 am on the day following the class in which we discussed the project.
+You must complete each of these assignments no later than 9:00 a.m. on the day following the class in which the instructor introduced the project.

 ## Commands